jonlpersson/ed-latimore/site/_posts/2020-06-09-how-to-increase-your-personal-freedom.md

 People without the personal freedom mindset have the "Eat what you feed me" mindset.

-When you have this mindset, you believe that your income and security is dependant on what another person gives.
+When you have this mindset, you believe that your income and security is dependent on what another person gives.
 In exchange for always having a paycheck, regardless of how hard you work, you give up the freedom to come and go as you please.
 For all intents and purposes, you're an adult that depends on someone else to take care of you.

 When you make it to level 1, you start to open your eyes and see that there's nothing really secure about a job.
 At level 0, you can lie to yourself but when you see things as they really are, you can no longer live in ignorance.